grantcolley/dotnetwhat/README.md

 #### StackOverflowException
 In .NET, each thread has a stack of a fixed size, which can vary dependening on the platform, or be configured manually.
 Once a thread is created, the stack size is not resized.
 If you exceed it, you get a `StackOverflowException`, which is fatal and cannot be caught in .NET.

+The most common reason for `StackOverflowException`:
+- Deep or infinite recursion
+- Large local (stack-allocated) arrays or structs

 #### Accessing Memory underlying a Variable
 C# code is called "verifiably safe code" because .NET tools can verify that the code is safe.
 Safe code creates managed objects and doesn't allow you to access memory directly.
 C# does, however, still allow direct memory access. `.NET Core 2.1` introduced `Memory<T>` and `Span<T>` which provide a type safe way to work with a contiguous block of memory.
 Prior to that, memory could be directly accessed by writing unsafe code using `unsafe` and `fixed`.
 The examples below show how, despite being [immutable](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#immutability-of-strings), a [string](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) can be modified by directly accessing the memory storing it.
 The first example uses [unsafe](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) code with the `unsafe` and `fixed` keywords.
 The second example uses `Memory<T>` and `Span<T>`.